michael-020/CacheUp/README.md

 ## 🐳 Running with Docker

-If you prefer to run the entire app using Docker, follow these steps:
+If you prefer to run the entire application using **Docker**, follow these steps:

 ### 🔸 1.
 Build the Containers